 • To relieve stress, anxiety, depression, or nervous tension: bergamot, geranium, frankincense, lavender, sweet orange, neroli, pine, or rosemary.

-• To relieve mucous: atlas cedarwood, 1,8 cineole-rich eucalyptus, ginger, frankincense, pine, or rosemary.
+• To relieve mucus: atlas cedarwood, 1,8 cineole-rich eucalyptus, ginger, frankincense, pine, or rosemary.

 • To promote wound healing: frankincense, German chamomile, helichrysum, lavender, myrrh, or patchouli.